Root-101/java-commons/README.md

 }
 ```

-Being `VERSION` the version you want to use of the package.
+Being `VERSION` the version number you want to use of the package.

 **NOTE**: The latest available version is ***ALWAYS*** recommended.